Posts tagged decision fatigue

 1. Acknowledge Thoughts and Feelings

-When we face things that are challenging for us, we think and feel a variety of ways.
+When we face things that are challenging for us, we think and feel in a variety of ways.
 We might feel like we’re going to fail, especially if we’ve had a history of unsuccessful attempts.
 We might feel anxious that we are beyond help.
-We might feel scared to let go of stuff, thoughts, and feelings even if they are no longer serving us well.
-We might feel overwhelmed because there’s so much to do and we can’t imagine that we will ever get everything done.
-We might be ruminating about the negative comments other people have said to us.
-We might be generating our own negative thoughts and beating ourselves up for what we didn’t do in the past.
+We might feel scared to let go of stuff, thoughts, and feelings, even if they are no longer serving us well.
+We might feel overwhelmed because there’s so much to do, and we can’t imagine that we will ever get everything done.
+We might be ruminating about the negative comments others have made about us.
+We might be generating our negative thoughts and beating ourselves up for what we didn’t do in the past.

 Guess what?
 This is all completely normal.
 It’s helpful to say these things out loud and just let them land.
 It’s OK.
 It’s part of the process.
 We all come to the table with “stuff.”
 We bring positive and negative stuff.